maxjgoldberg12/lets-go-favico/README.md

 - Always returns the first favicon found in a html document, while there are often several and some are "better" than others.
 - No tests.
 - Bulk fetch method is slow and breaks for rare URLs that return unusual header.
+- Favicon parser could return a URL for something that isn't really a favicon image file if the fetched webpage has a bad `<link>` tag.

 Architecture and starter courtesy of https://github.com/mars/heroku-cra-node